Melissa Hortman: Assassination

 On June 14, 2025, Hortman, her husband, and their golden retriever Gilbert were shot and killed at their home by a man impersonating a police officer.
-Another lawmaker, John Hoffman, and his wife were shot earlier that night by the same man.
-Minnesota governor Tim Walz said the shooting appeared to be a politically motivated assassination and issued a proclamation that flags at all state buildings be flown at half-staff.
+Another lawmaker, John Hoffman, and his wife were injured earlier that night by the same man.
+Minnesota governor Tim Walz said the shooting appeared to be a politically motivated assassination.

-The suspect in the shooting was 57-year-old Vance Luther Boelter, a former 7-Eleven manager and far-right evangelist preacher.
+The suspect in the shooting was 57-year-old Vance Luther Boelter.
 Boelter was arrested on June 15 after a large-scale manhunt.

 Earlier on June 15, U.S. Senator Amy Klobuchar called Hortman's killing a "politically motivated assassination" and said that authorities believed Boelter was hiding somewhere in the Midwest and "might" still be in Minnesota.
 Boelter was apprehended in Sibley County after being spotted by a resident's trail camera and by drones operated by law enforcement.
 The capture of and charges against Boelter were announced at a press conference led by the U.S. Attorney for the District of Minnesota, Joseph H. Thompson, on June 16.

+On July 23, 2026, Vance Luther Boelter was sentenced to two consecutive life terms plus 40 years in prison for the politically motivated crime.
+Boelter pled guilty to federal charges in June 2026 to avoid the death penalty.
+Separate state charges, including murder, attempted murder, and animal cruelty remain pending as of July.